 I will admit, that his reputation from back then and the way he smiled when I asked him why he wasn’t married, did worry me a bit.
 The last thing I wanted was to get emotionally involved with a guy who was incapable of reciprocating it.
 Been there.
 Done that.
 Bought the t-shirt… and then burned it along with the football jersey which he clearly loved more than me.
 Long story.

 But, Laine wasn’t asking for any of that.
 All he was looking for was someone to pretend to be his fiancé for a week or two to impress his billionaire friend.
-I don’t mind draping myself over him for a few weeks.
-As long as I keep telling myself that this is a job, and that everything I’m doing is pretend, then I’m not gonna catch feelings.
+I wouldn’t mind draping myself over him for a few weeks.
+And as long as I keep telling myself that this is a job, and that everything I’m doing is pretend, then I’m not gonna catch feelings.

 I’m not one of those girls who fall for the first smokin’ hot billionaire who has probably changed a lot since college and now has a smile that makes you want to throw yourself at.
 No, that’s not me.
 And, honestly, I feel sorry for those girls.